Smorps/Smash-Or-Pass-Documents/Terms-of-Service.md

 # Contact Us

-If you have any questions about these Terms and Conditions, You can contact us:
+If you have any questions about these Terms and Conditions, You can contact the Proprietor:

-- By visiting this page on our website: [https://discord.gg/kE2BRPH8](https://discord.gg/kE2BRPH8)
+- By joining this community Discord server: [https://discord.gg/kE2BRPH8](https://discord.gg/kE2BRPH8)